 Other things to do/see

-There is a museum and heritage trail.
+The town itself boasts a museum and heritage trail.
 I was there for Sunday market (doesn’t run every Sunday so you need to check) but really it’s nothing I haven’t seen before.
-I spent an hour here, including a stop for breakfast.
+I spent just an hour in the market, including a stop for breakfast.

-There are a number of small artisan workshops that you can visit.
+There are a number of small artisan workshops that you can visit around the town.
 To be honest, I only did this because it was raining on my last day there and I was looking for rain-friendly activities.
 Prices are high if you want to buy things, but you are paying for handmade quality products.